premAI-io/challenge-with-langchain/README.md

 # Prem Challenge x LLMs in Production Conference

-Prem Labs is looking to foster an ecosystem of apps that do not depends on a centralized API at any point of their stack: self-hosting AI models are not only good for privacy and cost optimizations, but most importantly to not increase the power of Big Tech.
+Prem Labs aims to foster an ecosystem of privacy-preserving applications built on Prem’s open-source models.
+The apps shouldn't depend on centralized APIs at any point of their stack.

+Teams will leverage state-of-the-Art open-source AI models deployed on-premise through Prem to achieve this.

 ### What

-🛠 Mobile, desktop or web applications using one or many of Prem AI services.
-Cheap, private, and secure AI applications.
+🛠 Teams participating in the challenge will develop Mobile, desktop, or web applications using one or many Prem AI services.
+Self-hosted AI models provide several benefits, including efficiency, cost optimization, and privacy.

+To learn more about the challenge and review some reference implementations,  head over to our basic tutorial to get up to speed with Prem https://github.com/premAI-io/llms-in-production-hackathon/#getting-started--tutorial

+### About Prem

+Prem provides a unified environment to develop AI applications and deploy AI models on your infrastructure.
+Abstracting away all technical complexities for AI deployment and ushering in a new era of privacy-centric AI applications — users can retain control and ownership of their models.

 ### When

-📆 16th of June - 30th of June
+📆 19th of June - 1st of July

 ### Where